Ammophila arenaria: Invasiveness: Pacific coast of North America

 A. arenaria is one of the most problematic noxious weeds of coastal California.
 This sand-adapted grass was introduced to the beaches of western North America during the mid-19th century to stabilize shifting sand dunes.
 It grew readily, and it can now be found from California to British Columbia.
-The grass is invasive in the local ecosystems, forming dense monotypic stands that crowd out native vegetation, reduce species diversity of native arthropods, and cover vital open stretches of sand used for nesting by the threatened western snowy plover (Charadrius nivosus).
+The grass is invasive in the local ecosystems, forming dense monotypic stands that crowd out native vegetation, reduce species diversity of native arthropods, and cover vital open stretches of sand used for nesting by the threatened western snowy plover (Anarhynchus nivosus).
 The plant's spread has changed the topography of some California beach ecosystems, especially in sand dunes.
 The presence of this grass was a major cause of the destruction of native dune habitat in Oregon and Washington during the 20th century, where it was planted precisely for its dune-stabilizing effect.

 Several methods have been employed in attempts to eradicate the grass in California, including manual pulling, burning, mechanical removal followed by saltwater irrigation, and glyphosate application.
 Studies to find the best methods are ongoing; however, low-intensity treatments such as herbicides and manual pulling are being recommended by some researchers over mechanical treatments such as bulldozing due to potential negative impacts on endemic dune plants and dune geomorphology.

 The California Conservation Corps has made major efforts in the removal of the invasive beachgrass, such as an initiative at Morro Strand State Beach in 2000.